sorenammd/dashboard/README.md

 # Admin Dashboard
-  This is a MERN admin dashboard
+  This is a MERN admin dashboard for Ecommerce